Chapter 7: The Thread Never Broke

 Waldensians: The Blood-Stained Thread

-For over 800 years, groups bearing the Waldensian name preserved apostolic Christianity in Alpine valleys, facing systematic persecution that modern Waldensian churches now deny ever happened.
+For over eight hundred years, groups bearing the Waldensian name preserved apostolic Christianity in Alpine valleys, facing systematic persecution.
+The modern Waldensian church traces its heritage through the Reformed tradition, obscuring a more complex history.

 The phrase "not a few" is a Catholic admission that Sabbath-keeping Waldensians existed in significant numbers.

-The term "insabbatati" appears in 13th century imperial decrees against heretics.
-Swiss historian Melchior Goldastus (1607) explains this label was used "because they judaize on the Sabbath," keeping Sabbath like Jews.10 Melchior Goldastus, Rationale Constitutionum Imperialium (1607), as cited in Damsteegt, "Decoding Ancient Waldensian Names," 248.
+The term "insabbatati" appears in thirteenth-century imperial decrees against heretics.
+Swiss historian Melchior Goldastus (1607) explains that this label was used "because they judaize on the Sabbath," keeping Sabbath like Jews.19 Melchior Goldastus, Rationale Constitutionum Imperialium (1607), as cited in Damsteegt, "Decoding Ancient Waldensian Names," 248.
 Linguistic analysis of "insabbatati" proves the charge was specifically Sabbath-keeping, not general rest.
-The Latin prefix "in-" specifically indicates "in the Sabbath" (Jewish manner), proving the charge wasn't "resting" but "keeping the seventh day."
+The Latin prefix "in-" specifically indicates "in the Sabbath" (Jewish manner), proving that the charge wasn’t "resting" but "keeping the seventh day."

-Germany, 1529: Christina Tolingerin was martyred in 1529.
-Her last words: "In six days the Lord made the world, on the seventh day he rested.
-The other holy days have been instituted by popes, cardinals, and archbishops."12 Thieleman J. van Braght, Martyrs Mirror (original Dutch: Het Bloedig Tooneel, 1660).
+Germany, 1529: Two women left their testimony in blood.
+Barbara of Thiers, facing execution, declared: "God has commanded us to rest on the seventh day."
+Christina Tolingerin spoke her final words: "In six days the Lord made the world, on the seventh day he rested.
+The other holy days have been instituted by popes, cardinals, and archbishops."21 Thieleman J. van Braght, Martyrs Mirror (original Dutch: Het Bloedig Tooneel, 1660).
 English translation by Edward Bean Underhill, A Martyrology of the Churches of Christ, Commonly Called Baptists, 2 vols.
-(London: Hanserd Knollys Society, 1850).
-Christina Tolingerin martyred 1529, recorded saying: "In six days the Lord made the world, on the seventh day he rested.
+(London: Hanserd Knollys Society, 1850), 1:113–114.
+Barbara of Thiers: "God has commanded us to rest on the seventh day."
+Christina Tolingerin: "In six days the Lord made the world, on the seventh day he rested.
 The other holy days have been instituted by popes, cardinals, and archbishops."
 Available at: https://archive.org/details/martyrology02braguoft.

-London, October 19, 1661: John James, pastor of Mill Yard Seventh-Day Baptist Church, was dragged from the pulpit while preaching on the Sabbath, charged with treason, and beheaded under Charles II.
+London, October 19, 1661: John James, pastor of Mill Yard Seventh-day Baptist Church, was dragged from the pulpit while preaching on the Sabbath, charged with treason, and hanged, drawn, and quartered under Charles II.
+His head was displayed on a pole near his meeting house.

 Transylvania, 1595-1650s: Andreas Eossi led the Sabbatarian movement until it was outlawed in 1595.
 The community faced property confiscation, book burnings, imprisonment, and beatings.
 Entire Sabbatarian communities were persecuted through the mid-1600s.